fit-alessandro-berti/agent-pm-bench/README.md

-# Agentic Process‑Mining LLM Benchmark
+# Agentic Process Mining LLM Benchmark

 ![Screenshot of the benchmark UI](bench_screenshot.png)

 ## What is being measured?

-This benchmark evaluates **large‑language models (LLMs)** on their ability to act as **autonomous process‑mining analysts**.
+This benchmark evaluates **large‑language models (LLMs)** on their ability to act as **autonomous process mining analysts**.
 Given only an event‑log CSV, the model must deliver a complete written report that would be useful to a business stakeholder.

 ## How we measure it